 15. Floating Paperclip

-This is an awesome experiment but it may require some practice to get it right.
+This is an awesome science experiment for kids but it may require some practice to get it right.
 Take a paper clip and try floating it in a bowl of water.
 It will sink.

 Here is the tricky part.
 With a help of a pencil that has an eraser on the top, try pushing the tissue in the water using the eraser end.